alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     on various blogging platforms, or on Wikipedia.

-The metrics are displayed on the landing pages for PLoS articles, and can also be compiled into custom reports.^[ALM Reports website: <http://almreports.plos.org//>]
+The metrics are displayed on the landing pages for PLoS articles, and can also be compiled into custom reports.^[ALM Reports website, URL: <http://almreports.plos.org//>]

-PLoS released the source code for the ALM application in 2011.^[Lagotto (Article-Level Metrics) source code repository: <https://github.com/mfenner/lagotto>]
+PLoS released the source code for the ALM application in 2011.^[Lagotto (Article-Level Metrics) source code repository, URL: <https://github.com/mfenner/lagotto>]
 It was used as the basis of the (now discontinued) ScienceCard service, which provided an author-centric view on the same data [@fenner2011asc].
 It was also taken up by other publishers and service providers, most significantly by CrossRef Labs,